minotour4869/orzmic-image-query/docs/privacy-policy.md

 ## **Contact Us:**

-- If you have any questions about this Privacy Policy, please contact the developer through the contact information provided on the GitHub repository.
+- If you have any questions about this Privacy Policy, please contact the developer through user `minotour4869` on Discord.

 # Disclaimer: